Bullying at work

 • Other menacing behaviour

-An isolated incident of the above behaviour is not considered to be bullying.
+An isolated incident is not considered to be bullying.
+It must be a repeated pattern of inappropriate behaviour.

-Bullying can happen at all levels within an organisation and can be conducted by customers, clients and business contacts.
+Bullying can happen at all levels within an organisation and can be done by customers, clients and business contacts.

-Employers have a duty to ensure the health and safety of their employees in the workplace.
-This is set out in the Safety, Health and Welfare at Work Act 2005 (as amended).
+Employers have a legal duty to protect employees’ health and safety under the Safety, Health and Welfare at Work Act 2005 (as amended).

-Under section 8 of the Act your employer must “prevent any improper conduct or behaviour likely to put the safety, health and welfare of employees at risk”.
-This includes bullying.
+Bullying is covered under section 8 of the Act, which says, your employer must “prevent any improper conduct or behaviour likely to put the safety, health and welfare of employees at risk”.

-The Code of Practice for Employers and Employees on the Prevention and Resolution of Bullying at Work (pdf) is effective since 23 December 2020.
-The code sets out detailed procedure for dealing with formal and informal complaints about bullying.
+The Code of Practice for Employers and Employees on the Prevention and Resolution of Bullying at Work (pdf) provides guidance for handling bullying complaints.
+Both employers and employees must follow its procedures.

 Employer’s responsibilities